Brazil deluge kills 36; search continues for dozens missing

 Members of the armed forces joined the search and rescue efforts, aggravated by poor access to many areas after landslides blocked the snaking roads in the region’s highlands and floods washed away chunks of pavement in low-lying and oceanfront areas.

-“Our rescue teams are not managing to get to several locations; it is a chaotic situation,” Sao Sebastiao Mayor Felipe Augusto said on social media late Sunday night.
+“Our rescue teams are not managing to get to several locations.
+It is a chaotic situation,” Sao Sebastiao Mayor Felipe Augusto said on social media late Sunday night.

 Augusto said about 50 houses collapsed in the city due to the landslides, and he posted several videos of destruction and search efforts, including one of a baby being rescued by locals lined up on a flooded street.